Please note the hard copy of this title has now sold out, but downloads are still available.

 Mairéad joined DSC in June 2017 and contributed to The Directory of Grant Making Trusts 2018/19, as well as co-authoring The Guide to New Trusts 2018/19.
 She also works on policy issues and campaigns.
 Prior to joining DSC, Mairéad volunteered with various charities in Belfast before moving to Liverpool to complete her degree.

 Mairéad is eager to make positive social change through her commitment to the voluntary sector and as a student intern with the Community Foundation Merseyside, where she contributed to their ‘VitalSigns’ report.
 Mairéad holds a BA (Hons) in Sociology and Criminology from Liverpool John Moores University.

 Judith joined DSC in January 2017 as a researcher.
 She was co-author of the previous edition of The Guide to New Trusts and the lead author of The Guide to Individuals in Need 2018/19.
 She also contributes to DSC’s other funding guides and fundraising websites.
 She works on policy issues and campaigns, particularly the Big Lottery Refund campaign.

 Prior to joining DSC, Judith worked and volunteered in the charity and arts sector for over ten years.
 Judith holds a BA (Hons) in Media and Cultural Studies from Liverpool John Moores where she first became interested in cultural policy.
 She holds a MA in Sociology from the University of Manchester and her dissertation examined how cuts to funding has affected the arts sector and artist employment in Liverpool.

-Pdf copies of previous editions of The Guide to New Trusts are still available:
+Downloads of both new and previous editions of The Guide to New Trusts are available: